Don’t elect president older than 60 years, Tambuwal tells Nigerians

-2023: We Need a President That is Agile, Tinubu's Ambition Threatened as Tambuwal Makes Case for Young Leader
+We Need a President That is Agile in 2023, Tambuwal Tells Nigerians

 - Ahead of the 2023 general elections, the governor of Sokoto state, Aminu Tambuwal has urged Nigerians to vote for a younger leader